-Liquidity management is both a short and long-term function of business management.
-During 2023, funds were provided by the Company's operating and financing activities, which were used to fund our investing activities.
+Liquidity management is both a short and long-term function of management.
+During 2024, funds were provided by the Company's operating and financing activities, which were used to fund our investing activities.
+The largest use of funds during 2024 was the purchase of \$1.3 billion of available for sale securities as part of a leveraging strategy initiated to offset tempered loan growth and a balance sheet restructuring to replace lower yielding securities with higher yielding alternatives, which were primarily funded by sales of securities available for sale, an increase in interest-bearing deposits, proceeds from short-term borrowings and net repayments of loans of \$522.1 million, \$370.9 million, \$324.3 million and \$238.1 million, respectively.
+Additionally, \$65.5 million in funds (net of expenses), were provided by the issuance of 4.3 million shares of common stock during 2024.
 Our most liquid assets are cash and cash equivalents, which include cash and due from banks, overnight interest-earning deposits and federal funds sold with original maturities of 90 days or less.
 The level of these assets is dependent on our operating, financing, lending and investing activities during any given period.
-At December 31, 2023, cash and cash equivalents totaled \$172.2 million, an increase of \$20.4 million from December 31, 2022.
-We also held marketable securities available for sale with a market value of \$874.8 million at December 31, 2023.
-A portion of our cash and cash equivalents is restricted cash held as collateral for interest rate swaps.
-At December 31, 2023 and 2022, restricted cash totaled \$47.9 million and \$67.0 million, respectively.
-At December 31, 2023 and 2022, cash (including restricted cash) held in excess of Federal Deposit Insurance Corporation ("FDIC") deposit insurance limits at other commercial banks totaling \$61.2 million, and \$73.9 million, respectively.
+At December 31, 2024, cash and cash equivalents totaled \$152.6 million, a decrease of \$19.6 million from December 31, 2023.
+We also held marketable securities available for sale with a market value of \$1,497.9 million at December 31, 2024.
+A portion of our cash and cash equivalents is restricted cash held as collateral for interest rate swaps, totaled \$43.2 million and \$47.9 million, at December 31, 2024 and 2023, respectively.
+At December 31, 2024 and 2023, cash (including restricted cash) held in excess of FDIC deposit insurance limits at other commercial banks totaling \$62.4 million, and \$61.2 million, respectively.